top of page

 Staff Assisting Residents at Killingworth Transfer Station

-• Waste and recycling systems performance
+• Waste and recycling system performance

-• Access, convenience, and level of services for residents
+• Access and convenience for residents

-• Opportunities to reduce contamination
+• Opportunities to reduce recycling contamination

 • Options for hard-to-recycle materials